ImpectAPI/impectR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+A package provided by: Impect GmbH Updated: April 17th 2023

 The goal of impectR is to provide an easy way for Impect Customers to access data from the customer API.
 This API includes basic information about competitions, competition iterations, and matches as well as event